-Benthic communities in the Mainstem generally met living resource goals at fixed point stations, although no trends were observed for the B-IBI, and areal estimates using probability-based sampling indicate that 76% of the total area of Virginia Chesapeake Bay Mainstem met benthic restoration goals.
+Benthic communities in the Mainstem generally met living resource goals at fixed point stations, although no trends were observed for the B-IBI, and areal estimates using probability-based sampling indicate that over two thirds of the total area of Virginia Chesapeake Bay Mainstem met benthic restoration goals.
+A significant decreasing trend in the proportion of area failing to meet the restoration goals was detected in the Virginia Chesapeake Bay Mainstem.